This 2015 study was of the collective behavior of sheep, to:

 The behavioral shift occurs without any perceived threat in the neighborhood, resulting in a spontaneous transition at the collective level that can be interpreted as a consequence of random individual decisions.”

-The researchers’ assertion that the “sudden behavioral shift” was due to “random individual decisions” had a lot to do with facilitating their model, in my opinion.
+The researchers’ assertion that the “sudden behavioral shift” was due to “random individual decisions” had a lot to do with facilitating their model.

 If the researchers had taken individual neurobiological measurements, they may have found that these were non-random actions, deterministically driven by instincts or needs, instead of “random individual decisions.”